-Certain aspects of Night Sky Explorer are treated differently than your appearance settings (which you save by choosing Sky-Save Settings as Default).
+Certain aspects of Starry Night EDU are treated differently than your appearance settings (which you save by choosing Sky | Save Settings as Default).
 These are called global preferences.
-When you change a global preference, the change will be saved automatically (there is no need to choose

-Sky->Save Settings as Default).
+When you change a global preference, the change will be saved automatically (there is no need to choose Sky | Save Settings as Default).
 Global preferences include:

-- 1 all the options in the File->Preferences menu - 2 the "Enlarge Moon size" checkbox and Milky Way color in the Sky Settings window.
+- 1 all the options in the File | Preferences menu - 2 the "Enlarge Moon size" checkbox, Milky Way color and orbit colors in the Sky Settings menu.

-You can open the Preferences window by selecting File->Preferences from the main menu.
+You can open the Preferences window by selecting File | Preferences from the main menu.
 Use the dropbox at the top of the window that appears to select one of the four categories of preferences.